COSC3020/tsp-held-karp-vijaykodru-1/README.md

 https://github.com/COSC3020/tsp-held-karp-ClaytonBrown4741/blob/main/code.js

-I looked at the above repository to get an idea of how to implment memorization
+I looked at the above repository to understand how to implement memorization.
+I wasn't sure at first what it meant when it said memoization.
+I looked at the repository and saw it is a simple temp value stored until the next iteration.
+I used the var cache = {} and understood how it is used and reset at the start of each iteration.
+However, the repo above did the reset at the start of the iteration, whereas I did it where if there is a cached value it returns it and moves on to the next one

 https://www.youtube.com/watch?v=-JjA4BLQyqE